enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/webservice.rst

 	Properties p = new Properties();
 	p.put("com.enioka.ws.url", "http://localhost:9999/marsu/ws");
 	JqmClientFactory.setProperties(p);
+* through a system parameter (-Dcom.enioka.ws.url=http://...)

 Interrogating the service directly
 ++++++++++++++++++++++++++++++++++++++++

-The previous client is only an encapsulation of the Jersey client library.
+The previous client is only a use of the JAX-RS 2 API.
 You can also create your own web service proxy by interrogating the web service  with the library of your choice (including the simple commons-http).
 See the :ref:`web_service_ref` for that.

 .. highlight:: xml